sphinx-themes/sphinx-themes.org/README.rst

 How to contribute
 ---------------------------

-When you find new theme in PyPI?
+When you find new theme in PyPI
 ````````````````````````````````````````````````

 Please file an issue.
-Update is currenly by hands.
+Currently, themes are updated by hands only.

 How to add new Theme
 ````````````````````````